Star stories, part 10 : The Moose on Earth and in the Sky

 ~~ THE MOOZ CLANS ON EARTH ~~

-The people of the three Moose clans, like those who belong to the Waawaashkeshi (Deer) and Adik (Caribou) clans, traditionally display a gentle nature.
+The people of the Miziweganzhii/Hoof Clan group, particularly those who belong to the Waawaashkeshi (Deer) and Adik (Caribou) clans, traditionally display a gentle nature.
 They are commonly categorized with the gaayosedjig: the Providers whose tasks among their communities are to scout, hunt, and gather.
 It is common knowledge among the Anishinaabeg that Hoof Clan People are the peaceful, soft-spoken caretakers and poets of their People.

 ~~ THE MOOZ IN THE NIGHT SKY ~~

-~~ THE TERRESTIAL MOOZ HUNT IN FALL ~~
+~~ THE TERRESTRIAL MOOZ HUNT IN FALL ~~

 ~~ IMAGES OF MOOZ ON THE ROCK ~~